Work Search Requirements for Extension Eligibility

 4. To save time at your in-person REA appointment, you may choose to complete some activities online prior to your appointment.

 Failure to complete required REA Activities may affect your eligibility to receive federal unemployment extension benefits.

 Reemployment Services and Reemployment Eligibility Assessment Activities

-During your scheduled in-person appointment, the following REA assessments, services, and activities will be provided at your designated One-Stop Career Center:
+During your scheduled in-person appointment, the following REA assessments, services, and activities will be provided at your designated America’s Job Center of CaliforniaSM (AJCC), formerly known as One-Stop Career Centers.

 - Review of your completed REA Eligibility Assessment Questionnaire (DE 8531).
 English | Spanish

 - Review of your continued eligibility for federal unemployment extension benefits.

 - Labor market and career information through materials or information intended to assist individuals in making occupational or career decisions.

 - Assessment of your skills that will focus on occupational skill level, aptitude, and individual abilities may be completed online.